Reaction-App/reaction/README.md

 	![Signing In](./img/reactionRadio02.png)

-2. Once you have signed in, you may being to add songs to your Reaction Radio playlist!
+2. Once you have signed in, you may begin to add songs to your Reaction Radio playlist!
 Search by either song title, artist, or album.
 When you find a song that you want to add, click ```Add Song```.

 	![Home Page](./img/reactionRadio03.png)

 	![Adding Songs](./img/reactionRadio04.png)

-3. Once you have added the songs you want, click ```View My Playlist`` to begin exploring your playlist.
+3. After adding songs that you like, click ```View My Playlist``` to begin exploring your playlist.

 	![Viewing Your Playlist](./img/reactionRadio05.png)